 ||Browsing: 30 minutes Reporting: 40 minutes

-- To chart and compare ideas and ideals of European integration as they have been expressed in different treaties
+- To chart and compare ideas and ideals of European integration as they are expressed in different treaties.

-- Go to this Wikisource website which has the treaty texts of all major treaties and contains interesting information on the negotiation and ratification process of the treaties.
+- Go to this Wikisource website, which has the texts of all major treaties and contains interesting information on the negotiation and ratification process of the treaties.

-- Copy and paste them in a new document so that it becomes possible to compare them.
+- Paste the parts in a new document so that it is possible to compare them.

-- What do the texts of the preambles tell you about the ambitions and aspirations of these treaties?
-Which of the treaty preambles is most ambitious toward the goals of European integration, and which is the least ambitious?
+- What do the texts of the preambles tell you about the ambitions and aspirations of the treaties?
+Which of the treaty preambles is most ambitious about European integration, and which is the least ambitious?

-- Does the tone of the different preambles fit the characterization of the EU’s history in chapter 1 of the book?
+- Does the tone of the preambles fit the characterization of the EU’s history in chapter 1?